iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 * where you want to output the files created by the test program
 * what you want the test file(s) created to be named
 * where the imodels you want to use are located (i.e. using a local file path or using iModelHub)
-* if you want to force the test to sign in to iModelHub when the tests first start (i.e. set "signIn" to true to force user to sign in)
 * if you want to save a minimized version of the timing data (the minimized version only contains timing data for the 'CPU Total Time', 'GPU Total Time', 'Bound By', 'Effective Total Time', 'Effective FPS', 'Actual Total TIme', & 'Actual FPS'); the 'minimize' flag defaults to false
 * if you want to use the original csv format (the one described in this README) or the new one; 'csvFormat' defaults to "original"
 * what size you want the view screen to be